denny/ShinyCMS-ruby/docs/Developers/Helpers.md

 * ShinySiteNameHelper    - provides the <%= site_name %> method (included by MainSiteHelper and ShinyMailerHelper)

-* ShinyPluginHelper      - methods wrapping common uses (in views) of the Plugin model
+* PluginHelper           - methods wrapping common uses (in views) of the Plugin model

 * DateHelper             - turns model timestamps into human-friendly time and date strings
 * DiscussionHelper       - discussion-related settings and searches